 Think about your options

-We all know that as a jobseeker networking is crucial.
-I am sure you will have gained a lot of contacts from your previous role and now it is definitely time to make the most of them, they should want to help you as much as they can.
-Speak to friends and family as well, tell them of your situation, what you’re thinking of in terms of next steps, and see if they can put you in touch with someone who may be able to help.
+We all know that as a jobseeker, networking is crucial.
+Now is the time to make the most of your contacts – speak to friends and family, tell them of your situation, what you’re thinking of in terms of next steps, and see if they can put you in touch with someone who may be able to help.
 Find out about any events going on that may be beneficial and really try to build up your professional network.
 Make sure you don’t put things off.
-You may now have a lot of time on your hands but there is no time like the present and you never know what opportunities may pass you buy if you don’t jump on them.
+You may now have a lot of time on your hands but there is no time like the present and you never know what opportunities may pass you by!

 Keep yourself occupied

-As I mentioned above, you will now have a lot more time on your hands.
+You will now have a lot more time on your hands.
 It can be very easy to fall into the trap of being lazy and unproductive, sitting at home and putting off the job hunt, but you are just making it harder for yourself and delaying the inevitable.
-If you’re not ready to start the job search quite yet then use the time to get things done and to your advantage, it will look much better to future employers to say you’ve been active and busy.
+If you’re not ready to start the job search quite yet, then use the time to get things done; it will look much better to future employers to say you’ve been active and busy.
 Why not learn some new skills or a language and take a course?
 You might have always wanted to go traveling but been too stuck in your job to do so.
-If you have the finances and it is still on your wish list then perhaps this is the time to do that, you may not have the chance again!
+If you have the finances and it is still on your wish list then perhaps this is the time to do that!

 Start the job hunt